grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Sources**

-Byerly, Carolyn, "Incels online reframing sexual violence", The Communication Review,  DOI: 10.1080/10714421.2020.1829305.
+Byerly, Carolyn, "Incels online reframing sexual violence".
+The Communication Review,  DOI: 10.1080/10714421.2020.1829305.

-Daly, John et al., 2005, *Professional Nursing: Concepts, Issues, and Challenges*, New York: Springer Publishing.
+Daly, John et al., 2005, *Professional Nursing: Concepts, Issues, and Challenges*.

 Hallam, Julia, 2005, "Angels, Battleaxes and Good - Time Girls: Cinema's images of nurses".
-In G. Harper, & A. Moore (Eds.), *Signs of Life: Medicine and Cinema*, London, New York: Wallflower Press, 105-120.
+G. Harper, & A. Moore (Eds.), *Signs of Life: Medicine and Cinema*, 105-120.

+Haslanger, Sally, 2012, "Ideology, Generics, and Common Ground".
+Haslanger, *Resisting Reality: Social Construction and Social Critique*, 446-482.

-Kalisch et al. 1982, "The Nurse as a Sex Object in Motion Pictures, 1930 to 1980", in *Research in Nursing and Health*, New York: Wiley, 147-154.
+Kalisch et al. 1982, "The Nurse as a Sex Object in Motion Pictures, 1930 to 1980".*Research in Nursing and Health*, 147-154.

-Kredo, Adam, 2012, "The China Shills", *The Washington Free Bacon*, 18.07.2012, https://freebeacon.com/politics/the-china-shills/.
+Kredo, Adam, 2012, "The China Shills". *The Washington Free Bacon*, 18.07.2012, https://freebeacon.com/politics/the-china-shills/.

+**Leslie**

-Lorenz, Taylor, 2019, "‘OK Boomer’ Marks the End of Friendly Generational Relations", *The New York Times*, 29.10.2019, https://www.nytimes.com/2019/10/29/style/ok-boomer.html.
+Lorenz, Taylor, 2019, "‘OK Boomer’ Marks the End of Friendly Generational Relations". *The New York Times*, 29.10.2019, https://www.nytimes.com/2019/10/29/style/ok-boomer.html.

-Rafael, Adeline R.F., 1996, "Power and caring: A dialectic in nursing", *Advances in Nursing Science*, 19(1), 3–17.
+Rafael, Adeline R.F., 1996, "Power and caring: A dialectic in nursing". *Advances in Nursing Science*, 19(1).
+3–17.

 *All links retrieved 14.10.2020.*